 Student Code of Conduct, establish the policy and guidelines relating to the systemwide student conduct code.

 Student Life located on the 2nd floor of the Campus Center supports five programs.
-This includes Student Government, University of Hawaii Student Caucus, Student Activities Council, Registered Independent Campus Organizations and management of the Student Life Center.
+This includes the Student Government, University of Hawaii Student Caucus, Student Activities Council, Registered Independent Campus Organizations and management of the Student Life Center.

 Kaua'i Community College’s Testing Center supports student and community success by providing academic and professional examination facilities both internally to faculty, staff, and students and externally to the Kauai community.
 Testing Center.

 Title IX (Sex Discrimination and Sexual Misconduct) is a landmark federal civil rights law that prohibits sex discrimination in education.
 Kauai Community College is committed to maintaining and promoting safe and respectful campus environments that are free from sex discrimination and gender-based violence, including but not limited to dating violence, domestic violence, gender-based harassment, sexual assault, sexual harassment, and stalking.
-Visit website for more information.
+Visit the website for more information.